nhatnghiho/nhatnghiho/README.md

 # Hi there 👋
 My name is Nghi (Hailey) Ho!
 - 🐝 💻 I am a back-end developer currently pursuing a B.S. in Computer Science at Georgia Tech
-- 🤖 I have a strong interest in HPC and ML and am conducting research in Brain-Machine Interface to help people with paralysis
+- 🤖 I have a strong interest in high-performance computing and am conducting research in [Brain-Machine Interface at Emory University](https://snel.ai/) to help people with paralysis
 - 💪 In my free time, I enjoy working out, learning about investment and real estate, and exploring different cuisines!

 ### Connect with me: